Blue-throated Mountain Gem, Lampornis clemenciae

 Background and Identification

-The Blue-throated Mountain Gem, Lampornis clemenciae, is a member of the Trochilidae family of birds, which is also known as the hummingbird family.
-It is the largest hummingbird that breeds in the United States, more than three times as large as the Ruby-throated Hummingbird, Archilochus colubris.
-Blue-throated Mountain Hummingbird is another name for this species, both names are used interchangeably.
-In Mexico, this species is known as Colibri-serrano Gorjiazul.
+The Blue-throated Mountain Gem, Lampornis clemenciae, is a member of the Trochilidae family of Hummingbirds, the largest family of Hummingbirds that breeds in the United States.
+They are more than three times as large as the Ruby-throated Hummingbird, Archilochus colubris.
+They are also known as the Blue-throated Mountain Hummingbird and the Blue-throated Hummingbird and in Mexico as Colibri-serrano Gorjiazul.

 Blue-throated Mountain Gems are a sexually dimorphic species, females are much smaller and slightly less colorful.
 They are large hummingbirds, averaging 12 cm (4.7 inches) to 13 cm (5.1 inches) in length and 7.6 g (0.27 oz) in weight.
 Males are particularly notable for their iridescent blue throats, contrasting with their green upperparts and grayish underparts.
 Females, while less colorful, have a white throat and a more subdued greenish-brown coloration.
 Both sexes have a slightly curved bill adapted for nectar feeding.